 By using this website, you agree to our privacy policy

-×Here are 10 fine examples of hand carved slate headstones to inspire you.
+×Here are 20 fine examples of beautiful slate headstones to inspire you.

-Below are 10 examples of finely hand-carved slate headstones.
-Each headstone is unique with its own individual character.
+Each of the following 20 headstones is unique with its own individual character.
 I hope they inspire you.

 Slate is a wonderful material to work with; although it is unforgiving, and there is no room for error, you are rewarded with a precision and fine detail which no other stone can match.

 Although there are many types of slate that can be used for carving headstones I only use the finest available.
-The slate headstones below are all Cumbrian grey slate with a honed (never polished) surface.
+The headstones below are all Cumbrian grey slate with a honed (never polished) surface.
 Sometimes a light wash of paint is used on the slate headstones once carved, especially if they are very small.
+This slate is dark grey which is different to the green slate I also use which is also known as Westmoreland Slate, and is a green-grey and much lighter in colour.
+See this post for green slate headstone ideas.

-This slate headstone has a relief carving of a kingfisher adapted from a painting by Christopher Bunn whom the stone commemorates.
+This headstone has a relief carving of a kingfisher adapted from a painting by Christopher Bunn whom the memorial stone commemorates.

 This headstone demonstrates how fine capital letters can look and how an inscription can take on a pleasing shape.